Add more AWS Accounts ¶

 - Working configuration files for both existing layers and any new layer you add in the future.

-- A remote Terraform State Backend for this new account.
+- A remote OpenTofu State Backend for this new account.

 - Roles and policies (SSO) that are necessary to access the new account.